Ian just shy of a Category 5 hurricane as it nears Florida

 Parts of Georgia and South Carolina also could see flooding rains and some coastal surge into Saturday.
 Georgia Gov. Brian Kemp preemptively declared an emergency, ordering 500 National Guard troops onto standby to respond as needed.

-Before turning toward Florida, Ian struck Cuba's Pinar del Rio province with sustained winds of 125 mph, causing destruction in the island nation's world-famous tobacco belt.
+Before turning toward Florida, Ian struck Cuba's Pinar del Rio province with sustained winds of 125 mph (205 kph) and causing destruction in the island nation's world-famous tobacco belt.
 No deaths were reported.

 Local government station TelePinar reported heavy damage at the main hospital in Pinar del Rio city, tweeting photos of collapsed ceilings, widely flung debris and toppled trees.
 Some people left the stricken area on foot, carrying their children, while buses tried to evacuated others through waterlogged streets.
 Others opted to stay at their damaged houses.